Libs1/SoftwareControlledDrone.github.io/README.md

 I have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content”[1] and have found and read [2] which provides insight into similar efforts.

+The first article discusses how UAVS have been getting a lot of attention due to its low cost of implementation and how an AR drone is being controlled by a motion capture system to follow a moving target. [@7786340]

+The second article discusses how to collect input information for the controller used for the AR drone. [@6852167]

+The third article discusses estimating UAV systems total ownership cost including hardware components, software design, and operations. [@6496852]

 In the Computer Engineering Technology program we have learned about the following topics from the respective relevant courses: